AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

 ---

-## 1. HomeContainer.tsx: The Central Orchestrator
+## 1. HomeContainer.tsx: The Central Orchestrator (2025 Performance Update)

 - **Data Fetching:** On initial load, fetches `public/enriched-data.json` (the only data file used by the app) using the `useEnrichedData` hook.
 - **State Management:** Manages the user's search query, collection selection, and the `expandedCardId` for modal views.
 - **Search Logic:** Calls the `useSearch` hook, passing the filtered dataset and the current query.
 - **Collections:** Uses the `useCollections` hook to create, store, and filter collections via `localStorage`.
-- **Enhanced Filtering:** Manages comprehensive filtering state including nations, categories, subcategories, age ranges, gender, and bender classification.
+- **Performance Optimized Filtering:** Uses `useFilterState` hook and `applyFilters` utility for memoized filtering with `useMemo`.
-- **Sequential Pipeline:** Implements the filtering pipeline: Collections → Nations → Categories → Subcategories → Age/Gender/Bender → Search.
+- **Memoized Pipeline:** Implements the filtering pipeline with performance optimization: Collections → Nations → Categories → Subcategories → Age/Gender/Bender → Search.
 - **NEW (2025):** Template exclusion system prevents template files from being processed as data.
+- **Performance Enhancement:** Reduced from ~200 lines to 64 lines (68% reduction) through code organization and separation of concerns.

 ---